 Couples with children more unhappy than couples without kids

 Distressingly, the latest studies around stress and marriage are showing that mothers and fathers are generally less happy than their childless counterparts.
 Mothers are more unhappy than fathers, and single parents even more so.

 The addition of children and the extra demands they place upon the members of a household economically, physically and emotionally can definitely be a huge stressor.
-That being said, children can be a delightful addition to our lives as sources of tremendous joy and fulfilment if we deal with parenting and conflict in a healthy and positive way.
+That being said, children can be a delightful addition to our lives as sources of tremendous joy and fulfillment if we deal with parenting and conflict in a healthy and positive way.

-How to minimise stress and conflict
+How to minimize stress and conflict

 Mom and dad need to make an effort to find out what each other’s needs are and make a concerted effort to meet those needs – something which comes so naturally when newly in love and dating or even early in the marriage.